IamGursimar/IamGursimar/README.md

 - 🌱 I’m currently learning **Amazon Web Services (Preparing for AWS developer Certification)**

-- 🤝 I’m looking to collaborate on **Any purpose driven advanced project**

-- 👨‍💻 All of my projects are available at [gursimarsingh.com.au](gursimarsingh.com.au)
+- 👨‍💻 All of my projects will be available at [gursimarsingh.com.au](gursimarsingh.com.au)

-- 💬 Ask me about **Django, Python, Dart, Flutter**
+- 💬 Ask me about **Django, Python, Dart, Flutter, AWS**

 - 📫 How to reach me at **gursimarsingh1995@gmail.com**